trusslab/octopos/docs/emulator.rst

 Setting up the emulator
 =======================
-After cloning the repo and its submodules, go to the arch/umode/untrusted_linux/ and download a rootfs.
+After cloning the repo and its submodules, download a rootfs and copy to arch/umode/untrusted_linux/.
 We recommend using OpenSuse-12.1-amd64-root_fs.
 You can download it from http://fs.devloop.org.uk/